jdduke/fc/README.md

 Documentation
 -------------

-Please see the file called INSTALL.
+Please see the file called INSTALL for usage details.
-Several samples and tests are included with the source, which together with CMake can be built and run with any compatible compiler (developed with VC10, tested on GCC 4.6).
+Several samples and tests are included with the source; together with CMake, these can be built and run with any compatible compiler (developed with VC10, tested on GCC 4.6).

 Licensing